leohfigueiredo/baby_safe/README.md

 # baby_safe
 The Project was developed from the challenge of creating a product applying software engineering methods and techniques, for the IoT discipline

-Sure!
-Here's a sample README file for your GitHub repository based on the answer above:

 ```
 # Child Presence Detection System